-- 1) Ratify the decision of the SGEx by a simple majority vote; - a) If the Board ratifies the decision of the SGEx to admit the applicant to the Candidate Phase, Constituency candidacy will be deemed to start on the date the ratification is taken by Resolution of the Board. - b) If the Board ratifies the decision of the SGEx to reject the applicant's admission to the Candidate Phase, the application shall be deemed denied, without prejudice to the right of the proponents to resubmit a new application. - 2) Reject the decision of the SGEx by a supermajority (2/3) vote and provide a written statement of its concerns, including an explanation of any criteria elements that were not adequately considered by the SGEx in its decision-making process; or - 3) If the SGEx was unable to reach a decision, the Board shall make a determination to accept or reject the applicant's request for admission to the Candidate phase.
+- 1) Ratify the decision of the SG by a simple majority vote; - a) If the Board ratifies the decision of the SG to admit the applicant to the Candidate Phase, Constituency candidacy will be deemed to start on the date the ratification is taken by Resolution of the Board. - b) If the Board ratifies the decision of the SG to reject the applicant's admission to the Candidate Phase, the application shall be deemed denied, without prejudice to the right of the proponents to resubmit a new application. - 2) Reject the decision of the SG by a supermajority (2/3) vote and provide a written statement of its concerns, including an explanation of any criteria elements that were not adequately considered by the SG in its decision-making process; or - 3) If the SG was unable to reach a decision, the Board shall make a determination to accept or reject the applicant's request for admission to the Candidate phase.

-In its review prior to making its decision, the ICANN Board may ask questions and otherwise consult with the SGEx, the application proponents, and seek public comments regarding the SGEx decision.
+In its review prior to making its decision, the ICANN Board may ask questions and otherwise consult with the SG, the application proponents, and seek input from other interested parties regarding the SG decision.

-If it is not feasible for the Board to take action on the SGEx decision within two Board meetings of receipt of the written SGEx decision, the Board, through a committee designated for this purpose, shall report the circumstances that prevented it from making a final action and its best estimate of the time required to reach an action.
+If it is not feasible for the Board to take action on the SG decision after having considered the matter at two meetings, the Board, through a committee designated for this purpose, shall report the circumstances that prevented it from making a final action and its best estimate of the time required to reach an action.

-D. SGEx Reconsideration
+D. SG Reconsideration

-Within 60 days after receiving a notice of rejection from the Board, the SGEx shall review and consider the comments of the ICANN Board and may either:
+Within 60 days after receiving a notice of rejection from the Board, the SG, according to its internal procedures, shall review and consider the comments of the ICANN Board and may either:

-- 1) Accept the comments of the ICANN Board and, by a simple majority vote, modify the SGEx's previous decision accordingly; - 2) Reject the comments of ICANN Board and, by a super majority (2/3) vote, resubmit the SGEx's original decision to the ICANN Board; or - 3) If the SGEx is unable to reach a decision specified in (1) or (2), the SGEx shall notify the Board of such inability.
-Failure to act within the allowed timeframe will be considered by the Board as an inability of the SGEx to reach a decision.
+- 1) Accept the comments of the ICANN Board and modify the SG's previous decision accordingly; - 2) Reject the comments of ICANN Board and resubmit the SG's original decision to the ICANN Board; or - 3) If the SG is unable to reach a decision specified in (1) or (2), the SG shall notify the Board of such inability.
+Failure to act within the allowed timeframe will be considered by the Board as an inability of the SG to reach a decision.

-During its review and consideration of the decision of the ICANN Board, the SGEx may engage in a dialogue as appropriate with the ICANN Board, the application proponents, as well as consult with the SG community.
-The written SGEx decision will be publicly posted.
+During its review and consideration of the decision of the ICANN Board, the SG may engage in a dialogue as appropriate with the ICANN Board, the application proponents, as well as consult with the SG community.
+The written SG decision will be publicly posted.